lorenzozapparoli/SwissDN-DERs/README.md

 \text{profile} = \text{res\_percentage} \times \text{res\_profile} + \text{com\_percentage} \times \text{com\_profile}
 ```

 Here is an example of how to generate the demand profile for a grid.
-You can copy the code below or run the code in `exemple.ipynb`.
+You can copy the code below or run the code in `example.ipynb`.

 ```python
 import pickle